 Reviewers say the BMW X6 has plenty of power, even the base model with the 300-horsepower six-cylinder.
 But while they may like the 35i, they absolutely love the V8 models.
 Still, shoppers looking for better fuel economy from their performance SUV may want to consider a crossover like the Porsche Cayenne S Hybrid, which gets 20/24 mpg city/highway from its 380-horsepower hybrid powertrain, according to the EPA.

 - "Acceleration is brisk with either of the available engines (from the xDrive35i and the xDrive50i)." -- Edmunds

 - "The X6 M is a fire-breathing misfit that, despite its curb heft of 5324 pounds, can launch to 60 mph in 4.5 seconds." -- Popular Mechanics

 Handling and Braking

-All X6 models come with standard all-wheel drive.
+All X6 models come standard with all-wheel drive.
 Reviewers are impressed with the X6’s handling, saying it drives much better than most SUVs.
-They say it doesn’t have nearly as much body lean as most other SUVs, and they that the brakes are particularly strong.
+They say it doesn’t have nearly as much body lean as most other SUVs, and they add that the brakes are particularly strong.
 The X6 M is even more impressive, with larger brakes and a more sport-tuned suspension that improves handling even further.
-Still, though, the BMW X6 doesn’t drive like a sports car, as test drivers report that its substantial curb weight undermines its handling.
+Still, the BMW X6 doesn’t drive like a sports car, and test drivers report that its substantial curb weight undermines its handling.

 - "Cornering prowess is impressive thanks to balanced weight distribution, wide tires and an all-wheel-drive system with lots of electronic aides.
 The steering is great when going fast, but the effort level is a bit too heavy at low speed.
 However, don't be fooled into thinking this is a sport coupe that simply has the height of an SUV.
 It's big and heavy, and it's hard to escape that feeling when a winding road narrows." -- Edmunds